Werenode/IOTPAY_guide/README.md

 ## VC Cards

-At the top of the page, you’ll see cards for all VCs currently on the platform.
+At the top of the page, you'll see cards for all VCs currently on the platform.

 Each VC card displays:

 -	The name of the VC
 -	Its description
 -	The associated service
--	The VC’s unique identifier
+-	The VC's unique identifier
 -	The DID address it is linked to

 ⚠️ Note: When a device creates a new VC, it will initially appear in the pending state, awaiting confirmation from the service manager.
 (This functionality will be available starting March 26th.)